bodo-ai/PyDough/documentation/usage.md

 The `to_sql` API takes in PyDough code and transforms it into SQL query text without executing it on a database.
 The first argument it takes in is the PyDough node for the collection being converted to SQL.
 It can optionally take in the following keyword arguments:

+- `columns`: which columns to include in the answer if what names to call them by (if omitted, uses the names/ordering from the last `CALCULATE` clause).
+This can either be a non-empty list of column name strings, or a non-empty dictionary where the values are column name strings, and the keys are the strings of the aliases they should be named as.
 - `metadata`: the PyDough knowledge graph to use for the conversion (if omitted, `pydough.active_session.metadata` is used instead).
 - `config`: the PyDough configuration settings to use for the conversion (if omitted, `pydough.active_session.config` is used instead).
 - `database`: the database context to use for the conversion (if omitted, `pydough.active_session.database` is used instead).
 The database context matters because it controls which SQL dialect is used for the translation.